amber-lang/amber-docs/docs/0.3.5-alpha/basic_syntax/basic_syntax.md

-> This language documentation assumes that you understand the basics of programming
+> This documentation assumes a foundational understanding of programming concepts.

-Since Amber was designed based on the ECMA script syntax some of the following parts of programming language may be familiar.
+Since Amber is designed with a syntax inspired by ECMAScript, some aspects of the programming language may appear familiar.

 > We suggest to take a look on [the examples](https://docs.amber-lang.com/by_example/examples) we provide to see real use cases written in Amber.

+Here, we may notice an echo built-in function, which performs the same operation as Bash’s echo command.

 Here is a code snippet that illustrates certain features of Amber.
 We will provide detailed explanations for each of these features and cover additional content in the forthcoming chapters.